coda/packs-sdk/docs/reference/sdk/interfaces/TemporaryBlobStorage.md

 The URL expires after 15 minutes by default, but you may pass a custom expiry, however Coda reserves the right to ignore long expirations.

+If the `downloadFilename` parameter is specified, the data will be interpreted as a file (`attachment` content disposition) that will be downloaded when accessed as the file name provided.

 #### Parameters

 | Name | Type |